Frequently asked questions

-Superfund cleanup should ultimately have a very positive effect on nearby communities.
+Superfund cleanup will ultimately have a very positive effect on nearby communities.
 A successful cleanup will likely attract more business and investment in the area, and it will improve water quality for people, fish and wildlife.

 However, people should expect construction-related impacts while cleanup is under way, including increased truck traffic, equipment noise, exhaust emissions, and an increase in water pollution levels during dredging.
 How long these impacts last depends on how long it takes to complete Superfund cleanup.